 - Victim Advocate.
 A Coast Guard-assigned advocate for the victim; a person who can provide emotional support to the victim during interviews, medical procedures and legal proceedings.
 Sexual Assault Prevention and Response (SAPR) Program, COMDTINST M1754.10 (series) provides guidance regarding victim advocates.

 Services and Resources Available

 The following services and resources are available within the Family Advocacy Program:

-- Advocacy and safety planning
+- Advocacy, risk assessment, and safety planning

-- Domestic Violence Assessment and Rehabilitation
+- Domestic Violence Assessment and Counseling

 - Clinical Assessments and Treatment Planning

 - Referrals to programs such as Anger Management, Domestic Violence Treatment Programs, Parenting Classes, Couples Communications, Substance Abuse Programs, and Child Advocacy Centers.

 - Ongoing Case Management and Risk Monitoring by the FAS until situation is resolved

 - Other services/resource required to address the situation

 These services or resources can be obtained by contacting the Family Advocate Specialist at your Regional Work-Life Staff.
 Work-Life Staffs are located at Health, Safety and Work-Life Regional Practices throughout the Coast Guard.

 Related Program Information

 Where possible victims of intimate partner violence can request and receive the Restricted Reporting option (see definition above) so they can receive needed services without initiating the requirement that the member’s command and Coast Guard Investigative Service be notified.
 See Intimate Partner Maltreatment (IPM) Reporting Options brochure for more information (on CG Portal - search: HSWL SC; path Divisions > Work-Life Division > Family Advocacy Program > Tools and Resources).